Getting ready to board Aloha Airlines

 Makapuu Point beach, Oahu, Hawaii

-I wrote this story to promote a course I developed called, How to Tell Your Family Story.
+I wrote these stories to promote a course I developed called, How to Tell Your Family Story.

 G